radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 We did not choose this solution because

-* The approach requires roleARN to be injected at install time.
+* The approach requires role ARN to be injected at install time.
 Radius considers this roleARN as AWS credential.
 Radius should not restart for credentials registration.
 * Radius will evolve to support multi-tenancy.
-There is no support in the webhook to handle multiple role-arns.
+There is no support in the webhook to handle multiple role ARNs.

 Radius found its solution by falling back to the basics of how workload identity works and adopting it as required.